fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 :math:`\alpha` will increase exponentially as :math:`t_{max}` increases, eventually causing overflow.

-Example: Randomly generate six ``x``, each of which is the stimulation intensity of 6 neurons, and set the maximum pulse firing time to 20, and encode the above input data.
+Example: Randomly generate six ``x``, each of which is the stimulation intensity of 6 neurons, and set the maximum spike firing time to 20, and encode the above input data.

 .. code-block:: python